Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [x] Yes.
 - [ ] No.

-### All paying Azure customers receive a credit if their monthly uptime percentage is below the guaranteed amount in the Service Level Agreement (SLA)

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Adding resource groups in an Azure subscription generates additional costs